zsibot/genisom_l1_sdk/README.md

 **English** | [中文](README_zh.md) | [online docs](https://zsibot.github.io/zsibot_sdk/en)

-# ZsiBot SDK
+# GENISOM-AI SDK

-Welcome to the ZsiBot SDK!
-This repository contains the official Software Development Kit for ZsiBot robotic platforms, including the ZSL-1 model.
+Welcome to the GENISOM-AI SDK!
+This repository contains the official Software Development Kit for GENISOM-AI robotic platforms, including the ZSL-1 model.
 It provides a comprehensive set of tools, libraries, and documentation to help you develop advanced applications for your robot.

 ## 🌟 Features